dalathegreat/Battery-Emulator/README.md

 ![alt text](https://github.com/Xinyuan-LilyGO/T-CAN485/blob/main/img/arduino_setting.png)
 5. Select which battery type you will use, along with other optional settings
 6. Press Verify and Upload to send the sketch to the board.
+NOTE: In some cases, the LilyGo must be powered through the main power connector instead of USB-C
+      when performing the initial firsmware upload.
+NOTE: On Mac, the following USB driver may need to be installed: https://github.com/WCHSoftGroup/ch34xser_macos

 ## Dependencies 📖
 This code uses two libraries, ESP32-Arduino-CAN (https://github.com/miwagner/ESP32-Arduino-CAN/) slightly modified for this usecase, and the eModbus library (https://github.com/eModbus/eModbus).
 Both these are already located in the Software folder for an easy start.